Introduction to Java Compilers

 This compiler was written at Sybase, which was further owned by SAP.
 This is available for Windows and also for IDEs.

 It stands for Just In Time compiler and used to improve the performance of Java application.
 This compiler is enabled by default.
 It gets active when any method in java is called.
 JIT compiles the byte code of that method into machine code.
 It’s a component of the Java Runtime Environment that improves performance at run time.

 The client-side compiler is C1, and it gets enabled through the –client at JVM startup command-line option.
 It is used for Client-side applications which are having very few resources, and it reduces the startup time of the applications.

 This is used for the application running at the server side like server-side enterprise applications.
 The Client-side compiler is not enough for the applications running at the server-side.
 So the server-side compiler is C2, and this compiler gets enabled through –server JVM startup command-line option.
 The more advanced algorithms and techniques can be used with the application with a server-side compiler.

 Do we need to know all the Compilers to Work with Java?

-No, you don’t need to get hands dirty on each environment out there for the compiling process.
-As per your requirements and tools available you can select any one from above.
+No, you don’t need to get your hands dirty on each environment out there for the compiling process; as per your requirements and tools available, you can select any one from above.

-Java is an Object-Oriented Programming Language which compiles the code into byte code and then runs the byte code on any Computer System which supports Java Virtual Machine.
+Java is an Object-Oriented Programming Language that compiles the code into byte code and then runs the byte code on any Computer System which supports Java Virtual Machine.
 The compiler is a program that processes the high level of the source code of a particular programming language written by the developer into the machine-understandable format.
 These compilers are also written in some of the programming languages like Pascal, C, Basic, Java, etc. In general, compilers can be written in any language which is powerful enough to write compilers.

 This has been a guide to the Java Compilers.
 Here we discuss the basic concept with some of the Different Types of Java Compilers.
 You can also go through our other suggested articles to learn more –